cheesegrits/filament-phone-numbers/README.md

-This package provides a PhoneNumber field and PhoneNumberColumn for formatting, masking and validating phone numbers in the [Filament PHP](https://github.com/filamentphp/filament) application builder for Laravel.
+This package provides a PhoneNumber field, PhoneNumberColumn and PhoneNumberEntry Infolist entry for formatting, masking and validating phone numbers in the [Filament PHP](https://github.com/filamentphp/filament) application builder for Laravel.
 It also provides an Artisan command for normalizing any phone number data already captured in the database.

 It ensures that numbers persisted to the database are in a normalized format, typically E164 (+12345551212), and displays them in National or International format.
 It supports most of the